CodeOfficer/jquery-ui-rails-helpers/README.md

     $('#my_dialog').dialog('open');

-By default, dialogs will be set with "autoOpen: false".
+By default, dialogs will be set with `autoOpen: false`.
 In its current form, what the dialog helper offers is perhaps not terribly useful in itself.
-When :ui parameters are supported, it ought to come into its own!
+When `:ui` parameters are supported, it ought to come into its own!

 AutocompleteHelper